Chart Tests

 We may use helm.sh/hook-delete-policy

 annotations to ensure these objects get deleted after they run once.
-If we would add the highlighted line in our test-nginx.yaml file, we could ensure that these pod resources get deleted:
+We can ensure that these pod resources get deleted:

 - Before a new (repeated) test is executed.